srkvatsa/cs-4782-final-project/README.md

 4. Run each section sequentially to reproduce the results.

+We trained on Nvidia T4 GPU for approximately 24 hours to get to 50 epochs and fine-tune for hard attention.

 ## Running the Notebook

 The notebook `run_sat.ipynb` is organized into 6 main sections: